pulsar-edit/package-backend/docs/reference/Source_Documentation.md

 ### utils~engineFilter() ⇒ <code>object</code>
 A complex function that provides filtering by Atom engine version.
-This should take a package with it's versions and retreive whatever matches that engine version as provided.
+This should take a package with it's versions and retrieve whatever matches that engine version as provided.

 **Kind**: inner method of [<code>utils</code>](#module_utils)